jessmahendra/daily-d/index.md

 ---
 title: today
 layout: default
+author: Jess
+number: /no1.png
+image: /BakeaCake.gif
 ---

 when in doubt...bake a cake.
 (Not in excess, because we don't like it when people stockpile and buy too much stuff).

 Let's bake a carrot cake!
 And let's also make this very clear - I did not come up with the recipe myself.
 I am, at best, a mediocre baker.
-The original recipe can be found here.
+If you're like me (i.e. bored, wanting to find things to do and experiment a little bit because you're bored), then this might be fun!
+The original recipe can be found [here](https://www.easypeasyfoodie.com/super-simple-carrot-cake/).

 Here are the things you need: